 I like to make an extra large batch and keep it in the refrigerator for quick and easy grilling throughout the week.
 I'm ready to fire up the grill right now.
 How about you?

-Let’s talk about how we make this homemade bbq sauce recipe, shall we?
+Let's talk about how to make bbq sauce, shall we?

 Sweet and Spicy BBQ Sauce Ingredients

 - The Peppers (and Veg).
 I'm using a couple of medium-sized jalapeno peppers for this homemade barbecue sauce recipe for a nice level of heat.
 Try it with spicier peppers for some serious heat.
 I also use onion and garlic for flavor and body.

 - Tomato Sauce.
 Tomato sauce is key for the sauciness of the bbq sauce.
 Most recipes call for ketchup, which is totally fine to use, though ketchup usually has a lot of sugar, so be sure to adjust as needed.

 - Apple Cider Vinegar.
 Apple Cider Vinegar brings the tangy element to the sauce, and is sweeter than white wine vinegar or red wine vinegar.